Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-At least for some of the models, the speed of convergence towards the QSD cannot be uniformly bounded over all initial conditions, since~: \begin{prop} We can define some $(b_n, d_n, c_n)_{n\ge 1} \in (0, \infty)^3$ s.t. \REQ{\theCn} holds and for which~:\\ whatever large the time $t>0$, and whatever small the similarity threshold $\eps\in (0,1)$, we can still find some initial condition $x\in \cX$ s.t.~:
+At least for some of the models, the speed of convergence towards the QSD cannot be uniformly bounded over all initial conditions, since: \begin{prop} We can define some positive values for $(b_n, d_n, c_n)_{n \ge 1}$ such that \Req{U:Cn} holds and for which, whatever large the time $t>0$, and whatever small the similarity threshold $\epsilon\in (0,1)$, we can still find some initial condition $x\in \cX$ such that:

 \end{prop}